 Maria did the final safety checks and signalled for David to begin hoisting.
 The mechanical hoist began lifting Albert into a standing position.
 He hated this, being completely out of control, relying on a machine.
 He was so high up.
 What if he fell?
 Why wouldn’t his legs work anymore?
 When he had been raised into position, he was manoeuvred, so he was hovering over his wheelchair.
 His arms were getting tired.
 He was going to fall.

 “Put me down.
 Put me down, now.
 It’s too high.”
-Albert cursed, as he began sobbing.
+Albert sobbed.

 “Don’t worry, Albert, you’re fine.
 I’ve got you.
 You won’t fall,” Maria reassured, and David lowered the hoist.
 Albert exhaled, as he felt the wheelchair underneath him.
 He looked up at Maria.